Dexter Morgan: Psychological profile

 Dexter occasionally behaves in a way that suggests that he does feel some rudimentary human connection.
 He acknowledges loyalty to family, particularly to his late adoptive father, saying: "If I were capable of love, how I would have loved Harry."
 Since Harry's death, Dexter's only family is his sister Debra, Harry and Doris' biological daughter.
 Dexter admits that he cannot hurt Debra or allow anyone else to harm her because he is "fond of her".
 In the first episode of season one, he says: "I don't have feelings about anything, but if I could have feelings at all, I'd have them for Deb."
-Dexter consistently showed his affection for Debra throughout the series, even when their relationship became strained due to her discovery of his true self.
-Upon discovering that Debra was brain dead after a stroke, caused by a victim that Dexter left for her to arrest shooting her, Dexter was visibly devastated.
-He took it upon himself to end her suffering, and in her final moments, admitted that he loved her, the first and only time he had ever said that to her.

-In the first season, Dexter's relationship with Rita sets in motion his slow but steady introduction to human feelings, progressing further each season.
+In the first season, Dexter's relationship with Rita sets in motion his gradual introduction to human feelings, progressing further each season.
 During the episode "Shrink Wrap", when his current target is a psychologist, Dexter infiltrates his office by posing as a patient, and the doctor astutely speculates that part of Dexter's problem in admitting to his feelings is his need for control; this revelation helps Dexter finally have real intimacy with Rita.
 In the second-season finale, "The British Invasion", Dexter finally admits that he needs the people in his life.
 In season three, when he is threatened by a target, Dexter fights to live because he wants to see his unborn child.
 In season four, before killing a police officer who has murdered her own husband and daughter, Dexter is overwhelmed with the realization that he does not want to lose his new family.
 He is also horrified when he finds out that one of his potential victims is an abusive husband and father; Dexter vehemently insists he is nothing like that and would never hurt his family.